tianshubao1/STLnet/README.md

 ------------------------------------

-The old command was not supportable in the new model.
+The old baselines may not be supportable in the new model.
 If you want to run the previous baseline, please check https://github.com/meiyima/STLnet

 ------------------------------------